jhonis95/berbat-photos/src/cms/homepageContent/en/home-page.md

   label_email: E-mail
   label_name: Name
   title: Let’s turn your special moments into unforgettable memories together!
-  button_text: book a section
+  button_text: Book a section
   label_message: Message
-  description: The process of contacting and hiring photography begins with the
+  description: The process of contacting and hiring a photographer begins with the
     client sending basic details about the desired service via email or social media.
-The photographer responds with information about availability, prices and portfolio examples.
-After discussing details such as location, date and specific needs, the client receives a formal proposal and a contract to sign.
-The reservation is confirmed with an initial payment, and the photographer guides the preparations until the day of the session.
-Finally, the edited material is delivered within the agreed deadline, ensuring a professional and personalized experience.
+The photographer then responds with information about availability, pricing, and portfolio examples.
+After discussing details such as location, date, and specific needs, the client receives a formal proposal and contract to sign.
+The reservation is confirmed with an initial payment, and the photographer guides the preparations leading up to the session.
+Finally, the edited material is delivered within the agreed-upon deadline, ensuring a professional and personalized experience.
 follow_me_section:
   title: Follow me on Instagram